Axway/amplify-central/content/en/docs/manage_product_foundry/product_management.md

 ---
-title: Product management
+title: Product management from WebUI
-linkTitle: Product management
+linkTitle: Product management from WebUI
 weight: 20
 ---

 Use the Product Foundry UI to manage your products, including: create, activate, edit, delete, monetize, deprecate and archive products.

 ## Create a product

-To view assets:

 1. Navigate to the *Product Foundry*.
 2. Select **Products > All Products**.